Dynamic High-Order Control Barrier Functions with Diffuser for Safety-Critical Trajectory Planning at Signal-Free Intersections: Experiments

 \subsubsection{IDM}

 The Intelligent Driver Model (IDM) calculates acceleration based on the current speed and the gap to the leading vehicle.
 Referring to \cite{jamgochian2023shail}, the closest vehicle that lies within 8 meters of the ego’s planned path and with a heading difference of less than $15^{\degree}$ is chosen as the leader vehicle.
 This model poses challenges in these driving scenarios, where it is unclear which vehicle the ego should "follow".
 A desired speed of $9.63$ m/s, a minimum spacing of $2.5$ m, a desired time headway of $1.6 s$, a nominal acceleration of $2.0$ $m/s^2$, and a comfortable braking deceleration of $3.0$ $m/s^2$ are set.
-All parameter values are referenced to Interaction datasets \cite{interactiondataset} and \cite{albeaik2022limitations}.
+These settings may vary across different scenarios \cite{wiseman2022autonomous}.
+In this study, all parameter values are referenced to the Interaction datasets \cite{interactiondataset} and \cite{albeaik2022limitations}.